 Make Your Transition to UND

-Follow the steps below to make your transition to UND for fall 2021.
+Follow the steps below to make your transition to UND for spring 2022.

 1. Claim Account & Confirm Your Enrollment

 Let us know you're coming to UND!
-To confirm your enrollment for fall 2021, you must pay a $200 nonrefundable deposit.
+To confirm your enrollment for spring 2022, you must pay a $200 nonrefundable deposit.
 The deposit is a prepayment applied to tuition, fees or other charges on your UND bill.

 You must claim your account and pay your deposit at least two business days before you'll be able to complete Step 2 of the New Student Transition process.